The Replacements (band)

 The Replacements were an American rock band formed in Minneapolis, Minnesota, in 1979.
 The band was composed of the guitarist and vocalist Paul Westerberg, guitarist Bob Stinson, bass guitarist Tommy Stinson, and drummer Chris Mars for most of its existence.
-After two albums in the style of punk rock, they became one of the main pioneers of alternative rock with their acclaimed albums Let It Be and Tim.
+After two albums of relatively straightforward punk rock, they became among the main pioneers of alternative rock with their acclaimed albums Let It Be and Tim.
 Bob Stinson was kicked out of the band in 1986, and Slim Dunlap joined as lead guitarist.
 Steve Foley replaced Mars in 1990.
 Towards the end of the band's career, Westerberg exerted more control over its creative output.
 The group disbanded in 1991 and the members found various projects.
 A reunion was announced on October 3, 2012.
 Fans affectionately refer to the band as the 'Mats, a nickname which originated as a truncation of "The Placemats".

 The Replacements' music was influenced by rock artists such as the Rolling Stones, the Beatles, Faces, Big Star, Slade, Badfinger, Creedence Clearwater Revival, and Bob Dylan as well as punk rock bands including the Ramones, the New York Dolls, the Buzzcocks, the Damned and the Sex Pistols.
 Unlike many of their underground contemporaries, the Replacements played "heart-on-the-sleeve" rock songs which combined Westerberg's "raw-throated adolescent howl" with self-deprecating lyrics.
 The Replacements were a notoriously wayward live act, often performing under the influence of alcohol and playing fragments of covers instead of their own material.